jhinmainksta/drone/docs/en/coex_pix.md

 ### Mounting suggestions

-**Important**: The board is meant to be installed with a non-standard orientation (roll 180º, yaw 90º) on the Clover airframe.
+**Important**: The board is meant to be installed with a non-standard orientation (roll 180º, yaw 90º) on the Drone airframe.
 Therefore, the `SENS_BOARD_ROT` PX4 parameter should be set to `ROLL 180, YAW 90`.

 ### Usage notes